compas-dev/tutorials/building-information-modelling/README.md

 script to read the parametric wall geometry from Rhino and insert it into the IFC model.
 ```

-Additionally, we can also add custom attributes to the parametric wall, such as the wall thickness, material information about our parametric bricks, etc.
+Additionally, we can also add attributes and custom properties to the parametric wall, such as the wall thickness, material information about our parametric bricks, etc.
 ```
 script adding attributes and properties to the parametric wall.
 ```